mikamautnerrohde/researchproject/rp-project-manual.md

 Based on the feedback on this draft, the student will submit a final version to Datanose.nl, which will be graded by both assessors.

-The student will also give an oral presentation about their Research Project, during a meeting at which at least the internal assessor is present, but preferably in front of the research group.
+The student will also give an oral presentation (20 to 30 minutes, plus 10 minutes  about their Research Project, during a meeting at which at least the internal assessor is present, but preferably in front of the research group.

 ## Detailed tasks per role
 ### Supervisor tasks